rust-lang/reference/src/const_eval.md

 r[const-eval.const-fn.usage]
 Declaring a function
+`const` has no effect on any existing uses.

+r[const-eval.const-fn.restrictions]
-`const` has no effect on any existing uses, it only restricts the types that arguments and the return type may use, and restricts the function body to constant expressions.
+Declaring a function `const` restricts the types that arguments and the return type may use, and restricts the function body to constant expressions.

 r[const-eval.const-fn.const-context]